ENCCS/hpda-python/content/parallel-computing.rst

       # run in parallel on 4 processes
       snakemake -j 4

+   **Task:**

+   - Compare the execution time when using 1, 2 and 4 processes

 The Snakefile describes the workflow in declarative style, i.e. we describe the dependencies but let Snakemake figure out the series of steps to produce results (targets).
 This is how the Snakefile looks: